Skip to main content

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Website and Mobile Applications) (No.2) Accessibility Regulations 2018 (the 'accessibility regulations').
 If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Technical information about the NHS App's accessibility
+Technical information about the accessibility of the NHS App

 Compliance status

-The NHS App for Apple iOS and Android devices (and access from a web browser) are partially compliant with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The NHS App for iOS and Android devices (and access from a web browser) are partially compliant with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
 This is due to the non-compliances listed below.

 Non-accessible content